FDSN/StationXML/docs/level-station.rst

    .. container:: description

-      Station longitude, by default in degrees.
+      Station longitude, in degrees.
 Where the bulk of the equipment is located (or another appropriate site location).
+The unit is fixed to be degrees, and datum defaults to WGS84.
 Longitude type extending the base type to add datum as an attribute with default.

    .. container:: example

-      **Example**: <Longitude unit="DEGREES" datum="WGS84">-106.4572</Longitude>
+      **Example**: <Longitude>-106.4572</Longitude>

 .. tabularcolumns::|l|l|l|1|1|